Welcome to CITAB

 This Unit was a result of a merging process, later in 2007, between 3 existing Units at the University of-Trás-os-Montes e Alto Douro (Centro de Estudos Tecnológicos, do Ambiente e da Vida (CETAV), Centro de Ciência e Engenharia Agrícola (CECEA) and Centro de Estudos em Gestão de Ecossistemas (CEGE) in which the selection of the members was done by high quality criteria of productivity.

 Following the policy of attracting members out of UTAD, at present we count active members and collaborators from other national and international institutions and Units.
-After the evaluation by FCT by the Panel of Agricultural Sciences the Unit was classified as "VERY GOOD", both in 2008 and 2015.
+After the evaluation by FCT by the Panel of Agricultural Sciences the Unit was classified as "VERY GOOD", in 2008, 2015 and 2019.

 This Unit was organized with the objective of moving a step forward in the research and development of the agricultural sciences bringing innovation to the conventional production chains in the fields of agriculture and forestry and respective relations to environment.
 Thus, the first step, which we beleive is a novel approach, was to bring together a multidisciplinary team in which apart from the conventional researchers of the agriculture and forestry sciences we include ecologists, climatologists (actually physicians) and technological engineers.

 The integration of this knowledge is used to analyse and define the intervention in each step of the chains in order to answer the challenges of sustainability and competitiveness.
 Thus, we centered our objectives on a comprehensive knowledge of the production systems particularly on facing the climate changes, on innovation of processes, on technology development and environment sustainability.